kiharalab/Emap2sec/README.md

 ## Emap2sec SS identification (Phase1 and Phase2)
   Run Emap2sec program for identification of secondary structures.
 Use run_scripts/emap2sec.py when your input is an experimental EM map.
+This program requires trained models which can downloaded from here : http://dragon.bio.purdue.edu/Emap2sec_models
+Upon download please create a models/ directory in the current working directory and add emap2sec_models_exp1/ and 	emap2sec_models_exp2/ to that directory.
 This program is a python script and it works with both python2 and python3.

 <b>python run_scripts/emap2sec.py [dataset_location_file]</b>